-BE IT RESOLVED, That the Board of Visitors acknowledges the retirement of Patricia A. Harvey and expresses its appreciation to her for the many contributions she has made to Richard Bland College, and with deep gratitude for her fifteen years of devoted service to the College, approves a change in status from Director of Institutional Effectiveness to Director of Institutional Effectiveness, Emerita.
+BE IT RESOLVED, That the Board of Visitors acknowledges the retirement of Patricia A. Harvey and expresses its appreciation to her for the many contributions she has made to Richard Bland College, and with deep gratitude for her fifteen years of devoted service to the College, approves a change in status from Director of Institutional Effectiveness, Emerita.